Course

 Books and Equipment

-With regard to equipment, if you are an instrumentalist, you will obviously need to bring your instrument with you.
+With regard to equipment, if you are an instrumentalist, you will need to bring your instrument with you, although keyboards, drumkits and amplification are provided in rehearsal rooms.
 It is also advisable that you have spare strings, sticks, reeds or anything else you may need for your specific instrument.

 You will need a pair of headphones for use in the computer and Digital Audio suites.